 Try a New Photography Style

 Consider taking a different style of photos than usual.
 If you always shoot landscape, try shooting people and portrait photography.
-If you’re a wedding photographer, why not try your hand at wildlife photography?

 This will not only push your skills to a new level, but you’ll also be able to give others a new take on their favorite photography style.

 If you’d rather have a bit of guidance, consider signing up for a photography challenge.
 For instance, websites like Photoblog post a weekly challenge that you can join in and participate with dozens of other photographers.